LordLRO/Fruits-Catcher/README.md

 	SDL TTF 2.0.14

 Game play:
-	Using Left & Right buttons to move
+	Using Mouse or Left & Right buttons to move